 I understand it can get inconveniencing when you have to go to the bathroom numerous times during your safari.
 However, when you start feeling dizzy, or you suffer nausea, sipping water is always an excellent remedy.
 The water helps to settle any upset in your stomach, therefore, calming the nausea effect.
 You should, however, note that if you are drinking water to deal with carsickness as opposed to quenching thirst, keep the sips small and frequent.
 Drinking huge gulps can make the carsickness worse.

 Cinnamon and mint are age-old remedies for nausea.
 Therefore, it only makes sense that cinnamon and mint gum also help to deal with carsickness.
 The best part is this remedy is at least enjoyable.
 The right chewing gum can help keep your mind active and your breath fresh throughout the day.
 I should, however, point out that this remedy might not work for everyone, especially those with medical conditions such as acid reflux.

 Roll down the Windows

 If you frequently suffer carsickness, you should always go for a window seat.
-Whenever you feel bad, you can roll down the window and let in fresh air.
+Whenever you feel bad, you can roll down the window and let in the fresh air.
 You can also lean in closer to the window and take deep breaths through your mouth against the fast-moving wind.
 The air pressure helps settle nausea.
-In worse case scenarios, seating by the window allows you to throw up easily without much obstruction.
+In worse-case scenarios, seating by the window allows you to throw up easily without much obstruction.

 Look for a Distraction